connorshea/mdn-compat-data-explorer/README.md

-# MDN Browser Compat Data Explorer
+# MDN Browser Compatability Data Explorer

 This is a Rails app that lets the user explore the browser compatibility data that MDN is collecting in [the `mdn-browser-compat-data` repo](https://github.com/mdn/browser-compat-data).